vineel19/mkdocs/README.md

 Jenkinsfile:

-Written a Jenkinsfile with declarative pipeline as code, included build and test stages and push to JFrog Artifactory.
+Written a Jenkinsfile with declarative pipeline as code, and included build and test stages and push to JFrog Artifactory.